 *Describe specific outreach efforts to engage diverse individuals and/or communities who may be underrepresented within the organization’s audience.
 How are these initiatives evaluated?
 What has been the outcome?
 (4,000 characters maximum with spaces)

-*How does your organization include, or plan to include, the intended audience in the creative process, program planning, and evaluation of activities?
+*How does your organization include, or plan to include, the intended audience in the creative process, program planning, and evaluation of activities to ensure that programming is relevant to and resonates with that audience?
 (4,000 characters maximum with spaces)

 *Describe the nature of collaborations with community groups and/or other stakeholders and how they advance your organization’s mission.
-Collaborations may include ongoing partnerships or partnerships around specific events or other activities.
+Collaborations may include ongoing partnerships or partnerships for specific events or other activities.
 (2,500 characters maximum with spaces)

 *How does your organization ensure that programs, services, facilities, and online media are accessible to the public and are ADA compliant?
 Include any barriers to participation your organization has identified and has addressed or plans to address.
 (2,500 characters maximum with spaces)